-Essentially it involved a wooden ‘wassail’ bowl and a communal drink.
-The bowl contained hot ale or cider, sugar, spices and apples, with a crust of bread at the bottom.
-The most important person in the household would take a drink and then pass it on.
-The crust of bread at the bottom of the wassail bowl was reserved for the most important person in the room, the origin of a modern day ‘toast’ when celebrating.
+Another take on this is that the most important person in the household would take a drink and then pass it on.
+There was å crust of bread at the bottom of the wassail bowl – the origin of a modern day ‘toast’ when celebrating.

 Some wassails, however, were a bit more grand.
 Although most of the descriptions of how wassail was performed date from post Tudor times, there is one surviving description from the reign of Henry VII.
 It paints a very formal picture; the steward and treasurer were present with their staves of office and then the steward enters with the wassail bowl, calling out “wassell, wassell, wassell” and the court responds with a song.

 7) The tradition of the Boy Bishop took place on the 6th of December, the feast of St Nicholas or on Holy Innocent’s Day, the 28th December and involved a boy being selected from the Choir to lead the community for a short time.
 The Boy Bishop would perform all duties except for celebrating mass.
 This tradition had been around since the tenth century, and proved so popular that many London parishes provided them with elaborate vestments.

 The tradition continued until 1541 when Henry VIII banned Boy Bishops altogether.
 The Boy Bishop reappears again under Mary I and Elizabeth I and interestingly, is still practiced in a few churches, including both Hereford and Salisbury Cathedral today.